machty/emblem.js/README.md

 Also check out the
 [Embercast on Emblem.js](http://www.embercasts.com/episodes/2)

+### Installation with Ember-CLI

+To use Emblem with [Ember-CLI](http://ember-cli.com/), use the [ember-cli-emblem-hbs-printer](https://github.com/201-created/ember-cli-emblem-hbs-printer)i addon:.

-## Handlebars Version Dependencies
+### Handlebars Version Dependencies

-_Updated: July 2013_

-In the push to Handlebars 1.0.0, some changes were made to the Handlebars internals that broke Emblem, but Emblem's been fixed as of July 1, 2013.
-Here are the versions you should be using:
+As of Emblem 0.5.0, the compiler is really a template printer.
+Previous versions compiled to Handlebars AST nodes and were forced to target specific versions of Handlebars.
+The move to printing has eliminated that restriction, and Emblem 0.5.0 should be compatible with any version of Handlebars.

+For posterity, here is a history of Emblem and Handelbars compatibility across revisions.

-- HTMLBars: coming very soon
+- HTMLBars: Emblem 0.5.0+
-- Handlebars 2.0.0: Use Emblem ~0.4.0
+- Handlebars 2.0.0: Use Emblem ~0.4.0, or 0.5.0+
-- Handlebars 1.0.0: Use Emblem ~0.3.0
+- Handlebars 1.0.0: Use Emblem ~0.3.0, or 0.5.0+
-- Handlebars <= 1.0.0.rc4: Use Emblem <= 0.2.9
+- Handlebars <= 1.0.0.rc4: Use Emblem <= 0.2.9, or 0.5.0+

-## Query params
+### Query params

-_Updated: March 2014_

-Handlebars >= 1.3.0 is required to use query params.

 Emblem uses the following syntax:
 `= link-to 'index' (query-params foo="wat")`

 [Ember query params documentation](http://emberjs.com/guides/routing/query-params/)

-## Syntax Examples
+### Syntax Examples

 - [Read the syntax documentation](http://www.emblemjs.com/syntax).
 - [Watch the Embercast](http://www.embercasts.com/episodes/2)